I said to her, “But if he asks you how, you can tell him that I told you, it’s the Lord.”

 She smiled a little.
 “Not about that.
 He is a good man.”

 She looked away.
 It was warm in the parking lot, this early spring.
+She had fair hair which at the moment was in pleasant disarray.
 “I feel lonely.”
 She glanced at me shyly.
 She looked away.
 “Oh, maybe I should just grow up.”

 A line from a hymn came into my head.
 When sorrows like sea billows roll….

-“I think you should tell him that, for your heart.
-Tell him that the job—coming as it did, right now, just when you need it most, with maybe a new baby—that the job actually is a miracle, from the Lord.”
+“I think you should tell him that the job is miraculous, for your heart's peace.
+Tell him that the job—coming as it did, right now, just when you need it most, with maybe the new baby—that the job actually is a miracle, from the Lord.”

 “He’ll laugh at me.”